joeshee/laravel-translation-manager/readme.md

 ## Laravel 5 Translation Manager

+### Updates
+- Forked from [laravel-translation-manager](https://github.com/barryvdh/laravel-translation-manager) to implement more customizations options.

 ### For Laravel 4, please use the [0.1 branch](https://github.com/barryvdh/laravel-translation-manager/tree/0.1)!

 This is a package to manage Laravel translation files.